jreichert/shell-config/Readme.md

   no need to install)
 * [OhMyZsh](https://ohmyz.sh/): Zsh customization & plugins
 * [EverVim](https://github.com/LER0ever/EverVim): Vim distro prepackaged with
-  several customizations & plugins
+  several customizations & plugins. **NOTE**: if you get errors installing this with NeoVim, delete .Evervim and .Evervim.vimrc and try reinstalling with Vim.
+  You can then use NeoVim as normal.
 * [Vimwiki Markdown](https://pypi.org/project/vimwiki-markdown/): Convert
   Vimwiki to HTML
 * [Dark VimWiki Template](https://github.com/rahul13ramesh/Dark-Vimwiki-Template):
-  Template for Vimwiki HTML formatting
+  Template for Vimwiki HTML formatting.
+Download the files in the repo - they will be used in the installation below.
 * [The Silver Searcher](https://geoff.greer.fm/ag/): fast drop-in replacement for ack
 * [fzf](https://github.com/junegunn/fzf): fuzzy find engine
 * [universal-ctags](https://ctags.io/): creates tags used by vim for code